fcrozatier/type-strip/README.md

 `Type-Strip` is a **super-fast** type-stripper: TypeScript code goes in, and JavaScript code with type annotations removed comes out.

-It also ensures **forward compatibility** with the TC39 [Type Annotation Proposal](https://tc39.es/proposal-type-annotations/).
-This means that when the proposal reaches stage 4, you'll be able to seamlessly change your file extensions to `.js`, and won't need a transpilation step anymore.
+It also ensures **forward compatibility** of your code with the TC39 [Type Annotation Proposal](https://tc39.es/proposal-type-annotations/).

 If you're using modern TypeScript today, then `Type-Strip` might be the only build step you need.

 ## Features

 - Strips type annotations
+- (Optionally) strips comments
-- Optionally strips comments and rewrites .ts imports.
-See the [options](#options) below
+- (Optionally) rewrites .ts imports to .js
+- (Optionally) remap aliases in import specifiers
 - Fast.
 See the [benchmark](#benchmark)
 - Throws when an [unsupported syntax](#unsupported-features) is detected.

+See the [options](https://jsr.io/@fcrozatier/type-strip/doc/~/TypeStripOptions) for more

 ## Installation